Concurrent Enrollment and Summer Session

 During the academic year, concurrent enrollment is ideal for well-prepared high school seniors who have exhausted the curriculum available in high school and who are looking for advanced-level course work, or for students who are seeking an enrichment course or course work not available at their high school.
-For information, call 949-824-5414, email firstname.lastname@example.org, or visit the Access UCI website.
+For information, call 949-824-5414, email firstname.lastname@example.org, or visit the Concurrent Enrollment website.

-Admission and enrollment in courses either through Access UCI (Concurrent Enrollment) or UCI Summer Session does not constitute admission to UCI as an entering freshman student.
+Admission and enrollment in courses either through Concurrent Enrollment or UCI Summer Session does not constitute admission to UCI as an entering freshman student.
 See the Undergraduate Admissions section of this Catalogue for information about applying to UCI and the formal admission process.

 UCI Center for Educational Partnerships